govcms-training/content-admin/unit-7-managing-url-aliases-and-redirects/about-url-aliases.md

 A URL alias is when you create a specific, descriptive URL for a page you’ve created.

 By default, Drupal uses internal URLs, such as /node/183745 or /media/345.
-Internal URLs may be difficult to remember, they are also meaningless numbers.
-Compare /node/18276419 and /our-team.
-GovCMS includes a module (pathauto), which allows to take care about transforming Drupal's internal URLs into a human-friendly URL aliases.
+Internal URLs can be of very little use to site visitors, since they contain difficult-to-remember random numbers.
+GovCMS includes the Pathauto module, which once enabled and properly configured, automatically converts these internal URLs into human-friendly URL aliases.
+Instead of random numbers, these aliases use keywords, such as words included in the content title.
+That results in links like /about-us/mission or /gallery/photo-of-a-cute-koala, instead of /node/183745 or /media/345.

 There are three main benefits of using a URL alias: